giovanniligato/P3CSN/Documentation/Documentation.md

 - K = 8
 - $\alpha(K) = 0.33$

 The service time of a till is given by $S = M\cdot 3s$.
 So the service rate is given by $s = \frac{1}{S} = \frac{1}{M\cdot 3s} = \frac{1}{20\cdot 3s} = \frac{1}{60s}$.

-Now we can compute the probability of a customer to be routed in particular a quick-checkout till and in a normal-checkout till.
-We have that:
+Now we can compute the probability of a customer to be routed in a *particular* quick-checkout till and in a normal-checkout till.
+Before this we have to compute the probability of being routed in the quick checkout subsystem.
+At this point for simplifying the discussion we have to introduce an Hypothesis that will be released afterwards: imagine that the number of items inside a customer cart can be continuous.
+The service time remains the same: $S = M\cdot 3s$, but now $M$ is a continuous random variable.
+The probability of a customer to be routed in the quick-checkout subsystem now becomes equal to the CDF of the number of items in a customer's cart computed for $K$

+This is given by $\alpha(K) = F(x; \lambda)$. $F(; \lambda)$ is the CDF of an exponential distribution with rate $\lambda$ computed for $x=$

 Quick-checkout till ($0\le i \le 1$):
 $\pi_i = 0.165$